pbchandr/BipodNet/README.md

 ## Data
 All sample data can be accessed [here](http://resource.psychencode.org)

-If you have your own data, please use the following guide to prepare the data.
+If you have your own data, please prepare the data in a .csv format and provide the link to the file location while training the model.
+Please note that the number and order of features form a module in the input layer should match that in the drop connect layer.

-### Preparing RNA-seq data
-The script requires a .csv file that contains gene expression data where the rows are the samples and the columns are the genes

-### Preparing Genotype data
-The model uses the dosage information for SNP coordinates.
-The rows are the samples and the columns are the SNP dosage information.

-### Preparing intermediate layer
-Gene Regulatory Network (GRN) and eQTL-gene linkage are used as the biological masking intermediate layer that guides the activation units in the neural network model.
-To set up the GRN masking layer, an adjacency matrix is created where the rows are source genes and the columns are target genes.
-The gene names and the order must match the RNA-seq input genes.
-Similarly, eQTL-gene adjacency is created.
-The eQTL ids and order should match the SNP id from the genotype data.
-The script accepts a .npz format which contains the sparse matrix for both sources of data.

 ## Usage
 BipodNet can be trained by running the following command: